scrfix - Simplify Using Screen(1) on WSL

 Program Usage

 After installation, run scrfix once every time wsl starts an instance.
 Then screen(1) will work without a sudo.
+Of course, if launching screen works without first running this utility, your WSL installation does not require this step.

 It may be most convenient to arrange for this utility to be run once per launch of your WSL distribution.
 This can generally be done by calling it from within a shell script that launches exactly once per WSL login.
 For Bash users, this is the .profile script.
 For users of tcsh, this is the .login script.
 If you already launch Screen automatically, just call this utility first.